-Plant Family Guides: Helleborus- Hellebores
+Plant Family Guides: Helleborus---Hellebores Guides

-There are 17 Hellebore species.
+There are 20 Hellebore species.
 Most are native to the mountainous regions of Europe, especially the Balkan region of the former Yugoslavia, south along the eastern Adriatic to Greece and Turkey.
 Many of the species have been interbred, producing countless hybrid Hellebores in a rich array of colors and forms.

-Winters may be long and cold, but your garden can allay that dreariness and be transformed into a place of natural beauty with visually arresting textures, colors, fragrance and flowers.
+Winters may be long and cold, but your garden can allay that dreariness and be transformed into a place of natural beauty with visually arresting textures, colors, fragrances, and flowers.
 To create such a beautiful winter scene, you need to make sure you select the right plants.

 There are 17 Hellebore species.
 Most have been interbred, producing countless hybrid Hellebores in a rich array of colors and forms.
 Find the four Hellebore varieties that are the most popular and easiest to grow.